aspose-total/Aspose.Total-Products/total/en/python-net/generate-barcode/_index.md

 {{% /blocks/products/pf/feature-page-summary  %}}

-{{% blocks/products/pf/feature-page-section  h2="How to Generate Barcode using Python" %}}
+{{% blocks/products/pf/feature-page-section  h2="How to Generate Barcode using Python?" %}}

 To generate barcodes of any symbology using the Aspose.BarCode API, you can utilize the BarcodeGenerator class.
 This class takes encoding types as parameters, which define the type of barcode symbology to be used.
 Whether it's a 1D, 2D, or postal barcode, the encoding type selection allows you to generate the desired barcode.
 <br /><br />